marmelab/react-admin/docs/Show.md

         resource, // the resource name, deduced from the location. e.g. 'posts' version, // integer used by the refresh feature error,  // error returned by dataProvider (not accessible by default )
-                // This property is not accessible by default:due to redirect to basePath
+                // This property is not accessible by default due to redirect to basePath
-                // In order to access error, override props.onFailure } = useShowController({ ...props, onFailure: () => {} });
+                // In order to access error, override props.onFailure to prevent default redirect } = useShowController({ ...props, onFailure: () => {} });
     return (
         <div>